New Jersey tops Nevada in sports betting volume in May

 It remains to be seen if New Jersey can maintain its lead with large neighboring states either offering sports betting or considering it.
 Pennsylvania, its neighbor to the west, already offers sports betting, including mobile wagering.
 And New York is struggling with sports betting legislation that has been bogged down over whether to approve mobile betting.

-Kornegay said New Jersey could maintain its lead, but will likely be challenged by Pennsylvania’s growth, and the eventual entry of New York into the mobile betting market.
+Kornegay said New Jersey will likely be challenged soon by Pennsylvania’s growth, and the eventual entry of New York into the mobile betting market.

 Nevada is still — literally — the nation’s go-to destination for sports betting, with gamblers flocking to Las Vegas for big events like the Super Bowl or the NCAA college basketball tournament.